 I’m getting to know my backyard neighbors!

 As hard as I try, I can’t figure out any way to become the knowledgeable naturalist I want to be except by reaching out to meet my nature neighbors one at a time.
-Identification is the first step, but when I dig a little deeper to learn more about each of these living creatures, I gain not only knowledge, but a deep affection and appreciation for their unique features and their history.
+Identification is the first step, but when I dig a little deeper to learn more about each of these living creatures, I gain not only knowledge but a deep affection and appreciation for their unique features and their history.
 Today I want to introduce you to my catalpa tree.

 Meet Catalpa speciosa, the Northern Catalpa Tree

-Right now, in early June, the catalpa tree in my yard is in full bloom, and what a magnificent sight it is!
+Right now, two days away from June, the catalpa tree in my yard is in full bloom, and what a magnificent sight it is!
 “Thousands of flowers on an old catalpa tree look like a colossal chandelier of bulging, white foxglove-like blooms, spotted inside with purple and yellow,” describes writer Allen Bush, and he’s exactly right.
 The sweet fragrance rivals that of honeysuckle, and its showy blossoms make the catalpa trees easier to spot than they are any other time of the year.
 I was amazed today how many catalpa trees I noticed in yards and woods along the highways and byways here in Shenandoah County, Virginia.

 Besides the blossoms, the catalpa’s leaves and fruit are also unique.
-Its leaves are large and often compared to elephant’s ears or large hearts.
+Its leaves are large and often compared to elephants’ ears or large hearts.
 They can grow up to 12 inches long and eight inches wide, emerging from the branch directly opposite each other.
 The catalpa fruits are long, hanging pods up to 18 to 20 inches in this species.
 They’re green early in the summer, but they eventually change to a dull brown, hanging onto the trees through winter until opening in the spring to release their seeds.
 My lawn-mowing husband says they’re hard on the mower blades, so he tries to rake most of them up before mowing.